 Manager Fund Benchmark index / Comparator Objective % p.a.
-LGIM Cash Fund 7 Day LIBID To perform in line with benchmark, without incurring excessive risk.
+LGIM Cash Fund SONIA To perform in line with benchmark, without incurring excessive risk.
 Global Equity Fixed Weights (50/50) Index Fund - GBP Currency Hedged Composite To provide diversified exposure to UK and overseas equity markets while minimising foreign currency exposure.
-Pre-Retirement Fund Composite † To provide diversified exposure to assets that reflect the investments underlying a typical traditional level annuity product.
-Retirement Income Multi- Asset Fund Bank of England Base Rate +3.5% To provide long-term investment growth up to and during retirement, and to facilitate the drawdown of retirement income.
+Future World Annuity Aware Fund Composite † To provide diversified exposure to assets that reflect the investments underlying a typical traditional level annuity product, incorporating ESG considerations as part of the investment strategy Retirement Income Multi- Asset Fund Bank of England Base Rate +3.5% To provide long-term investment growth up to and during retirement, and to facilitate the drawdown of retirement income.
 UK Equity Index Fund FTSE All-Share Index To track the performance of the benchmarks (less withholding tax where applicable) to within +/-0.25% p.a. for two years out of three.
 Ethical Global Equity Index Fund FTSE 4Good Developed Index To track the performance of the benchmark (less withholding tax where applicable) to within +/-0.5% p.a. for two years out of three.
-BlackRock Aquila Connect Emerging Markets Fund Aquila Connect EM Historic Component To achieve a return that is consistent with the return of the MSCI Emerging Markets Index.
+BlackRock Aquila Connect Emerging Markets Fund Historic Component To achieve a return that is consistent with the return of the MSCI Emerging Markets Index.

-\ Composite consists of 50% UK and 50% overseas - GBP Hedged.
+^{} Composite consists of 50% UK and 50% overseas - GBP Hedged.
 The fund's overseas asset distribution is fixed with 17.5% in North America, 17.5% in Europe (ex UK), 8.75% in Japan and 6.25% in Asia Pacific (ex Japan).